 The interior of Château de Chenonceau

 There were many fabulous and fruitful years, including one when Louise took pen to paper and wrote a feminist oeuvre entitled, On the Equality of Men and Women, which championed the idea that women should have equal access to education and the right to work.
-And this was 18th century France, mind you.
+Mind you, this was 18th century France.
 Didn’t I tell you she was plucky?

-Another sally who was way ahead of her time, Madame Dupin proved that it’s a woman’s home that’s her castle.
-We’ll drink to that, doll.
+Another salonnière ahead of her time, Madame Dupin proved once again that a woman’s home is her castle.
+Bravo, Madame!